Virtual Jams: August 2020 – ???

 Until the pandemic threat is over, Slower Than Dirt is moving to a virtual teleconferencing jam on the fourth Saturday of the month, between 2pm and 4pm Pacific Time.

-In order to prevent griefers from finding the meeting, the link to join the meeting will be posted here, on the facebook event, and on the mailing list the day before.
+Links to join the jam on Zoom and YouTube will be posted on May 28th here, on the Facebook event, and on the mailing list.

 - Barlow Knife (G)

-- Nail That Catfish to a Tree (G)
+- Bound to Have a Little Fun (G)